 Description of the modular cylindrically-conical fermentors

 CCTM modular cylindrical-conical tank consists of two main parts : The pressure vessel – basic tank (BT) and the accessories (MTA).
 Assembling tanks to many desired configurations is possible due to the big number of combinations of expansion accessory that is combined and mounted on the basic tank.
 It is thus possible to equip the modular tank optimal configuration for the desired part of the beverage production process.

-- LP – Low pressure tank – maximal reachable overpressure 0.5 bar – usefull only for the fermenting process (beer, cider, wine) and production of low-pressure beverages (must, wine, juices)
+- Non-pressure tank – maximum achievable overpressure 0.5 bar – suitable only for the main fermentation process (beer, cider, wine) and for production of low-pressure beverages (must, wine)

 Depending on the quality and surface finishing: